How To Cook Authentic Chinese Restaurant Food

 The stock will keep for 4-5 days in the fridge, or alternatively you can freeze it in smaller containers and defrost when required.

-Why not subscribe to this blog so that you can be notified as soon as it's posted.
+Why not subscribe to this blog so that you can be notified as soon as there is a new post.